PS-01

 Plain Language

-State agencies face a categorical prohibition on using AI technology for public benefit delivery or any function materially impacting individual rights, civil liberties, safety, or welfare unless specifically authorized by law.
-Procurement of AI technology is similarly restricted to specifically authorized uses.
-When procurement is authorized, the agency must obtain a full independent bias audit (meeting the same Section 8 standards as private-sector deployers), submit the audit to the Commissioner of Administrative Services, and post it publicly on the agency's website at least 60 days before deployment.
-PII may be redacted from the published audit.
+State agencies are broadly prohibited from using AI technology in any function related to public assistance benefits or that materially impacts rights, civil liberties, safety, or welfare — unless specifically authorized by law.
+Even when authorized, agencies may not procure AI technology unless the use is specifically authorized by law, and must contract with an independent auditor for a bias audit meeting the same requirements as the private-sector bias audit in Section 8.
+The completed bias audit must be submitted to the Commissioner of Administrative Services and posted on the agency's website at least 60 days before deployment.
+Personally identifiable information may be redacted.

 (b) (1) No state agency, or any entity acting on behalf of a state agency, shall, directly or indirectly, utilize or apply any artificial intelligence technology in performing any function that (A) is related to the delivery of any public assistance benefit to individuals in the state by such agency, or (B) will have a material impact on the rights, civil liberties, safety or welfare of individuals in the state, unless such utilization or application is specifically authorized by law.
 (2) No state agency shall authorize any procurement, purchase or acquisition of any artificial intelligence technology, except where the use of such system is specifically authorized by law.
 (3) If a state agency is authorized to procure, purchase or acquire an artificial intelligence technology, the state agency shall contract with an independent auditor to complete a bias audit pursuant to subsection (a) of section 8 of this act. (c) Any bias audit completed pursuant to subdivision (3) of subsection (b) of this section shall be submitted to the Commissioner of Administrative Services, in a form and manner prescribed by the commissioner, and posted on the agency's Internet web site not later than sixty days prior to deployment of such artificial intelligence technology.
 Any agency may redact any data in such impact statement to remove personally identifiable information of any individual.